Modelizer/Bank/README.md

 #### Our task is to give that information to the banker by keeping security in mind.
 In this case, fresher will create a file called `get_user_information.php` and will right database query which will give us expected result.

-This is totally open for issue and has many limitation such as code is not re-usable, code will have many repetition such as `mysqi_query`, `mysqli_fetch_assoc` and much more.
+This is totally open for issue and has many limitations such as code is not re-usable, the code will have many repetitions such as `mysqli_query`, `mysqli_fetch_assoc` and much more.
-This things will be repeated for every task we perform; which is weird.
+This thing will be repeated for every task we perform; which is weird.

 My first advice to fresher is DO NOT REPEAT YOURSELF! and we call it as a DRY Principle.